inbravo/travel/september-2018-1/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2018-1/images/IMG_20180915_143701.jpg)

+##  Naini Lake (12:00 AM)
+* Visited the famous Naina devi temple, which is the key reason for the name of this lake
 * We strolled on  the mall road for around 1 hour and spent some time sitting at the bank of lake
 * After spending few hours, we decided to buy some beer and enjoy at our rooms